-Engineered for cycling under the rain, this rainwear is designed to be worn as an outer layer over everyday outfits.
+Engineered for cycling in the rain, this rainwear is designed to be worn as an outer layer over everyday outfits, all year round.
 The Raindress is made from Bluesign® industry approved technical material, which is 100% waterproof, 100% windproof and has a breathable membrane.

 Made in Portugal